nikhilbadyal/keep-notes-old/README.md

-Notes is a beautiful and fast application made in flutter, it supports various features like adding and saving notes.
+Notes is a privacy oriented, beautiful and fast application made in flutter, it supports various features like adding and saving notes.
 Hiding notes with password security, Archiving them.
-To make UI look beautiful it has various UI colors with the support of light and dark theme.
+To make UI look beautiful it has various UI colors with the support of light and black theme.

 ![](https://i.imgur.com/HpRxuaD.png)